Welcome to ON BEAUTY, a monthly feature highlighting creative, like-minded people who inspire us.

 Who are your greatest influences?

-My two most important teachers are my mentor, teacher, and naturopath, Dr. Linda Lancaster (known as Dr. Linda), and Dr. Berkowsky—almost everything I know I owe to them.
+My two most important teachers and mentors are naturopaths, Dr. Linda Lancaster (known as Dr. Linda), and Dr. Berkowsky—almost everything I know I owe to them.
 Dr. Linda taught me subtle analysis and medical radiesthesia and opened me up to the world of anthroposophy and a little bit of the Kabbalah.
 The emphasis was on understanding our subtle anatomy and the study of energy and intention.
 All the therapeutic bathing practices I employ today were taught to me by Dr. Linda.
 She’s been lecturing and teaching on the effects of radiation, chemicals, heavy metals, and pesticides in our food supply for almost 40 years—and, in turn, teaches us how to neutralize those pollutants.

 I learned how to read and quantify and direct energy with medical radiesthesia.
 I started by measuring the healing rate and energy of my materials.
 As part of my vetting process of ingredients, I tested the healing rates of all samples that came through.
 And it got to the point where I didn’t even need to use my instruments to measure energy—I can read energy just by something being in my presence.

 In Fiore is driven by my intense love of artisanal processes and the traditions of crafting products, combined with the infinite potential of materials.